amirmafzali/Neural_network-and-deep-learning_course/README.md

 7- Implementation of hybrid CNN-LSTM model for Air‑pollution prediction on Beijing pollution dataset (non scaled)

-8- Implementation of Semantic segmentation by new transformer model called "BEiT" on scene_parse_150 dataset
+8- Implementation of Semantic segmentation by new transformer called "BEiT" on scene_parse_150 dataset

-9- Implementation of image classification by new transformer model called "BEiT" on CIFAR-10 dataset
+9- Implementation of image classification by new transformer called "BEiT" on CIFAR-10 dataset